kolendomichal/popgrupaa/README.md

 ### Prerequisites

+You can just run `docker-compose up -d --build` in main folder to have all setup ready to development.
+Also you can edit and live view your changes in both front- and backend apps.

 In order to run this application, you need to have npm (Node Package Manager) installed.
 It comes with Node.js.

 * [Node.js and NPM](https://www.npmjs.com/get-npm) - Installation guide for Node.js and NPM
-* [PostgresSQL](https://www.postgresql.org/download/) and [Guide](http://www.postgresqltutorial.com/install-postgresql/) - Installations for different OS and guide for installation.
-I advice to setup login: admin , password: 123456 and default port in installation
 *  [Python 3.6 or higher](https://www.python.org/downloads/release/python-375/)